 The DEM team has completed a review of the Capalaba customer base and considered a number of demand management technologies.
-Asset safety and performance risks are the key project drivers (i.e. the need) at Capalaba.
-It has been determined that most demand management options will not be viable propositions and have been explored in the following sections.
+It has been determined that there are no demand management options that are commercially and technically feasible.
+The options considered are explored in the following sections.